aqueeb7/aqueeb7/README.md

 - 👋 Hi, I’m @aqueeb7
 - 👀 I’m interested in Software and API development
-- 🌱 I’m currently learning quasar
+- 🌱 I’m currently working on MEVN
 - 💞️ I’m looking to collaborate on RESTAPI Projects
 - 📫 How to reach me mdaqueeb3@gmail.com